conrman/dfs_cplusplus/README.md

 CPlusPlus_DoublyLinkedList
 ==========================

-The repo contains a Doubly Linked List (DLL) implementation for storing strings and main file for testing.
+This repo contains a C++ Doubly Linked List (DLL) implementation for storing strings and main file for testing.

 ####The DLL contains following basic functionalities:
 #####Insert<br />